agentmorris/camera-trap-ml-survey/README.md

 Compare resampling, re-weighting, two-stage training (training the full network on the imbalanced dataset, and rebalancing just for classifier training), and multi-branch networks (training different branches/sub-networks with different class balancing schemes).
 Found that basically none of these things helped rare classes without hurting common classes.

 Also experimented with using MegaDetector v4 to crop prior to classification.
 Found that this helped for CCT and WCT, but for SS and WCSCT, they had to resize images to get MD run in a reasonable amount of time, so they didn't end up with a ton of boxes, so the results were worse overall with MD cropping for SS and WCSCT.

+(Technically I summarized an arxiv pre-print of this paper.)

 <br/>**Fennell M, Beirne C, Burton AC.
 Use of object detection in camera trap image identification: Assessing a method to rapidly and accurately classify human and animal detections for research and application in recreation ecology.
 Global Ecology and Conservation.
 2022 Jun 1;35:e02104.**